brooklynrail/brooklynrail-platform/content/people/tennessee-reed.md

   States, Alaska, Hawaii, England, the Netherlands, Spain, Germany, Switzerland, Italy, Israel, and Japan.
 She is the chairperson of PEN Oakland and managing editor of *Konch Magazine*.
-Her most recent poetry collection *Califia Burning* was released by Dalkey Archive Press in 2020. "
+Her most recent poetry collection *Califia
+  Burning: Poems, 2012-2019* was released by Dalkey Archive Press in 2020. "
 portraits:
   - media: 2021/08/tennessee-reed
 ---